an open book with words and letters coming off the page

 Level 5 builds upon this foundation with more complex learning that integrates specialist theory and criticism through exploring different literary genres and themes.

 At Level 5, students will have the opportunity to tailor their course to their own interests.
 Where available, modules will provide students with the opportunity to undertake specialist study in many different areas of interest.
-These include the history and development of different genres of literature:
+These include the history and development of different genres of literature, including Victorian literature, Romantic Literature, Gothic, Science Fiction and more depending on staff availability.

 As well as this, students will be able to engage with interdisciplinary concepts from philosophy, history, sociology, psychology and more in Level 5.
 Modules vary year to year based on staffing availability and responding to developments within the discipline.